lambda826/My-Notebook/99 Interview/面经/02 System Design/Wide-column Storage System.md

 ![BigTable Four Dimensional Data Model](https://raw.githubusercontent.com/lambda826/My-Notebook/master/999%20Resource/BigTable%20Four%20Dimensional%20Data%20Model.png)
 Four-dimensional data model
 - Row
 	-  Every read or write of data under a single row is atomic.
 		-  This also means that atomicity across rows is not guaranteed
+	-  Each table’s data is only indexed by row key, column key, and timestamp.
+		-  There are no secondary indices.
 - Column Family
+	-
 - Column Name
 - Timestamp

-## Rows

 ## Column Families